tiprankstipranks

 Taxation & Government Incentives - Risk 2

-If the Spin-Off were determined not to qualify as tax-free for U.S. federal income tax purposes, we could have an indemnification obligation to BorgWarner, which could adversely affect our business, financial condition and results of operations.
+If the Spin-Off were determined not to qualify as tax-free for U.S. federal income tax purposes, we could have an indemnification obligation to the Former Parent, which could adversely affect our business, financial condition and results of operations.

 Environmental / Social - Risk 1

-The impacts of climate change and regulations related to climate change may adversely impact our business, financial condition and results of operations.
+The impacts of climate change, regulations related to climate change and various stakeholders' emphasis on climate change and other related matters may adversely impact our business, financial condition and results of operations.

-The impacts of climate change continue to raise significant concern and attention worldwide, which has led to swift and stringent legislative and regulatory efforts to limit greenhouse gas emissions.
-Our manufacturing plants use energy, including electricity and natural gas, and certain of our plants that emit greenhouse gas may be affected by these legislative and regulatory efforts.
-Greenhouse gas regulations could increase the price of the electricity we purchase, increase costs for use of natural gas, potentially restrict access to or the use of natural gas, require us to purchase allowances to offset our own emissions or result in an overall increase in costs of raw materials, any one of which could increase our costs, reduce competitiveness in a global economy, impact our reputation, or otherwise negatively affect our business, financial condition and results of operations.
-Many of our suppliers face similar risks.
+The impacts of climate change continue to raise significant concern and attention worldwide, which has led to swift and stringent legislative and regulatory efforts to limit greenhouse gas emissions in certain jurisdictions in which we operate.
+Our manufacturing plants use energy, including electricity and natural gas, and certain of our plants that emit greenhouse gas may in the future be affected by these legislative and regulatory efforts.
+Greenhouse gas emissions regulations could increase the price of the electricity we purchase, increase costs for use of natural gas, potentially restrict access to or the use of natural gas, require us to purchase allowances to offset our own emissions or result in an overall increase in costs of raw materials, any one of which could increase our costs, reduce competitiveness in a global economy, impact our reputation, or otherwise negatively affect our business, financial condition and results of operations.
+Many of our customers and suppliers face similar risks.
 Supply disruptions relating to such regulations could result in increased costs, jeopardize the continuity of production, and have an adverse effect on our business, financial condition and results of operations.
 The physical and transitional impacts of climate change could also disrupt our operations, including by impacting the availability and cost of materials within our supply chain, and could also increase insurance and other operating costs.
 These factors may also impact our decisions to construct new facilities in certain geographic locations.
 From time to time, we establish strategies and expectations related to the impacts of climate change and other environmental matters.
 Our ability to achieve any such strategies or expectations is subject to numerous factors and conditions, many of which are outside of our control.
-Examples of such factors include, but are not limited to, evolving legal, regulatory and other standards, processes, and assumptions, the pace of scientific and technological developments, increased costs, the availability of requisite financing, and changes in carbon markets.
-Failures or delays (whether actual or perceived) in achieving our strategies or expectations related to climate change and other environmental matters could adversely affect our business, financial condition and results of operations, and reputation, and increase the risk of litigation.
+Examples of such factors include, but are not limited to, evolving legal, regulatory and other standards, processes, and assumptions, the pace of scientific and technological developments, increased costs, the availability of requisite financing, the availability of renewable energy sources, changes in carbon markets, government incentives and tax credits, and changes in general economic, financial and industry conditions.
+Failures or delays (whether actual or perceived) in achieving our strategies or expectations related to climate change and other environmental matters could adversely affect our business, financial condition and results of operations, harm our reputation, result in our inability to meet the expectations of our customers and other stakeholders, and increase the risk of litigation.
+Likewise, a failure to comply with any current or future climate, environmental and related reporting requirements, including those established by regulators in the U.S. and Europe, may result in loss of business, regulatory penalties, increased litigation risk and reputational damage.

 Environmental / Social - Risk 2

-We are subject to extensive environmental and health and safety laws and regulations that are subject to change and involve significant risks.
+We are subject to extensive environmental, health and safety, human rights and other laws and regulations that are subject to change and may involve significant risks.

-Our operations are subject to laws governing, among other things, emissions to air, discharges to waters, and the generation, management, transportation and disposal of waste and other materials.
-The operation of vehicle and industrial equipment parts manufacturing plants entails risks in these areas, and we may incur material costs or liabilities as a result.
-A number of our manufacturing facilities were acquired prior to the completion of the Spin-Off, and as a result, we may incur material costs and liabilities relating to activities that predate our ownership or the ownership of BorgWarner.
-In addition, potentially significant expenditures could be required to comply with evolving interpretations of existing environmental and health and safety laws and regulations or any new such laws and regulations (including concerns about global climate change and its impact) that may be adopted in the future.
-Costs associated with the failure to comply with such laws and regulations could have an adverse effect on our business, financial condition and results of operations.
+Our operations and products are subject to laws governing, among other things: emissions to air; discharges to waters; the generation, management, transportation and disposal of waste and other materials; packaging; health and safety; human rights; and other matters relating to corporate sustainability.
+Our global supply chain and the operation of vehicle and industrial equipment parts manufacturing plants entails risks in these areas, and we may incur material costs or liabilities as a result.
+A number of our manufacturing facilities were acquired prior to the completion of the Spin-Off, and as a result, we may incur material costs and liabilities relating to activities that predate our ownership or the ownership of the Former Parent.
+In addition, potentially significant expenditures could be required to comply with evolving interpretations of existing environmental, health and safety, human rights and other laws and regulations, new such laws and regulations currently in effect and that are expected to be in effect in the near future (including the European Union's Corporate Sustainability Reporting Directive and other new reporting requirements established by regulators in the U.S. and Europe), or additional new such laws and regulations that may be adopted (including due to ongoing concerns regarding global climate change and its impact).
+Costs associated with compliance, or the failure to comply, with such laws and regulations, or customer requirements relating to or stemming from such regulations, could have an adverse effect on our business, financial condition and results of operations.

 Environmental / Social - Risk 3